johnPGrogan/Motivation_in_WM_Analysis/README.md

 # Motivation_in_WM_Analysis

-This matlab code will run the analyses and make the figures from the Motivation in Working Memory paper (Grogan et al.).
+This matlab code will run the analyses and make the figures from the Motivation in Working Memory paper:
+Grogan, J.P., Randhawa, G., Kim, M., & Manohar, S.G.
+(2021).
+Motivation Improves Working Memory by Two Processes: Prioritisation and Retrieval Thresholds

 It requires:
 Matlab (preferably R2018b although other versions should work)